 This week is a little bit different, and I’ve got a guest post for you guys from my friend Miranda.
 Miranda Post is a writer, connector, traveller and mom based in Queen Charlotte, Haida Gwaii.
 Miranda is equally passionate about travelling and eating (we have that in common).
 When she’s not working in public relations, you can find her exploring British Columbia’s back roads and bays, in her kitchen attempting to perfect her wild berry hand pies or blogging at www.AnchorsandProteas.com.

 As you know, I’m a big fan of travelling and always looking for a way to save a buck.
 Miranda is here to share a few tips on how to combine those two passions and get the most bang for your buck when you’re holidaying it up.
 I thought her tips about travelling with kids would be a great way to switch things up on the blog since I don’t delve into parenting matters.
-Even if you’re living the child-free life (like Moi), these are still great ways to cut travel costs.
+Even if you’re living the child-free life (like Moi), you’re sure to find something that will help you plan your perfect trip and keep it on budget.

 So, without further delay, here’s Miranda…